 Robotic Machine Tending

-Robotic machine tending is typically used for loading and unloading parts in the following custom applications:
+Robotic machine tending is typically used for:

 The specific processes a robotic system completes in each of these applications varies, but the common function is the loading and unloading of materials and parts.